rubensworks/article-privacy-decentralized/content/framework.md

 <!-- This aggregation process will be explained in more detail in [](#framework-aggregation). -->

 A client-side query engine can make use of the combined summary provided by the aggregator to perform source selection before query execution, i.e., reduce the number of sources to be queried.
 Thus the combined summaries serve to determine the data sources that contain data, which is both relevant and accessible.
-Finally, the data sources take care of the access control enforcement at query time.
+Finally, the data sources take care of the access control enforcement at query time, by taking into account permissions and prohibitions specified via access control policies.

 <!-- For each source, it should do this by testing the summary for its query using its authentication key.
 If the test is true, then the client should consider this source as valid target it can query.